grzegorzkorcyl/Unpacker2/README.txt

 UNPACKER2:

 About:
-Tool to unpack the HADES-like .hld binary data into ROOT tree structure.
+Tool to unpack the .hld binary data into ROOT tree structure.
+This README is probably outdated, so be watchful

 Prerequisite:
-- tinyxml2 installed
+- BOOST at least 1.50

 Installation:
 - Download Unpacker2 directory